decyphertek-io/decyphertek/docs/FireZone.md

     <OR>
     # You can delete the firezone@localhost user as long as you promote another user as admin.
     # Except the following command - sudo firezone-ctl create-or-reset-admin - can regenerate a local login.
+    # This is why to prevent the local admin from being recreated, remove the option as stated above.

 Adding Users
 ------------